Stat184-Fall2025/Sec1_FP_Ahalya_Ian_Ankita/README.md

 This project explores the relationship between Human Development Index (HDI) and Happiness Score across two years, 2022 and 2023.
 HDI is a measure of a country's development based primarily on three metrics: life expectancy, income per capita, and education.
 Happiness Score is a survey-based metric of how happy residents in a country are.

-### Interesting Insight (Optional)

-This is optional but highly recommended.
-You'll include one interesting insight from your project as part of the README.
-This insight is most effective when you include a visual.
-Keep in mind that this visual must be included as an image file (e.g., JPG, PNG, etc.).
-You can export plots created with `{ggplot2}` by using the function `ggsave`.

 ## Data Sources and Acknowledgements

 Data was collected from the United Nation's Human Development Reports, Gapminder.org and countryeconomy.com.